Air Armament Center: Testing of weapons

 Decentralized operational testing at the major commands occurred from 1958 to 1973.
 Major command emphasis was often on quick deployment rather than thorough testing and impartial evaluations.
 Although the Air Force streamlined OT&E from eight to three phases during this period, OT&E still came at the end of the acquisition process.
 In addition, as systems became more complex, and the Air Force moved to acquire systems quickly, the "fly-before-buy" approach fell by the wayside.
 The consequences became clear when a Department of Defense study found that 21 of 22 major weapons systems used in the Vietnam War from 1965 to 1970 suffered severe operational deficiencies.
 These results strongly stated the case for independent OT&E in the Air Force.

-The AAC was a focal point for the acquisition of advanced weapons systems.
+The Air Armament Center was a focal point for the acquisition of advanced weapons systems.
 The center carried out scientific research, system management, production, operational performance, business management, requirements definition, customer and engineering support, technology planning, materiel identification, and field support activities.

 While "fly-before-buy" has repeatedly proven its worth in thorough testing of systems and avoidance of later problems, the Air Force even in the twenty-first century remains severely hampered by a "buy-fly-fix" approach.
 Literally billions of dollars have been spent in making weapons systems operational after they have entered squadron service.
 For example, the Rockwell B-1B Lancer suffered repeated such problems.
 When declared operational, apart from nuclear weapons, the only conventional weapon the B-1 could use were free-fall bombs.